Lord-of-Waffles/InfoSec24/Week5Uryyb,Greb!.md

 1. Symmetric
 2. Public Key (also called asymmetric)

-Symmetric algorithms are algos where E can be calculated from D, and vice-versa.
+Symmetrical algorithms are algos where E can be calculated from D, and vice-versa.
 In most symmetrical algorithms, the keys are the same.

 Furthermore, there are 2 typos of symmetrical algorithms:
 1. Stream algorithms/ciphers: Operate on a single bit/byte of P at a time
 2. Block algorithms/ciphers: Operate on groups of bits, called **blocks**

-Public key algorithms are designed so that the key used for E is different than the key used for D.
+Public key algorithms are designed so that the key used for encryption is different than the key used for decryption.
-In these systems, the key for E is called the **public key** and the key for D is called the **private key**.
+In these systems, the key for encryptiion is called the **public key** and the key for decryption is called the **private key**.

 Cryptanalysis is the science of recovering the plaintext of a message, without access to the key.
 The loss of a key through noncryptanalytic means is called a **compromise**, and an attempted cryptanalysis is called an **attack**.